gardehal/argumentor/README.md

 ## TODO

+- argument.nullable is ambigious, strictly means nullable from input, eg. optional, rename and move to after alias
 - generic probably misused for classes, should be init as Argument[int] not Argument(typeT = int) but how to get name of T for desc print?
 - publish pip
 - add flags?